Key Dates for Year 9 2019-20

 We would like all students to be supported at this meeting by an adult, no student will be allowed to attend without a parent or carer present.
 The Information Evening is expected to finish at approximately 7:00pm.

-If you have any further questions regarding the Year 9 Parent Information Evening, please do not hesitate to contact Mr Gunzi, Deputy Headteacher responsible for Key Stage 3, or myself.
+If you have any further questions regarding the Year 9 Parent Information Evening, please do not hesitate to contact Ms Snowsill, Deputy Headteacher responsible for Key Stage 3, or myself.

 Year 9 Student Progress Leader

-If you were unable to attend the P.I.E., the information given can be found here
+If you were unable to attend the event, all the information is available here

 African Adventures Youth Development Programme